 Realizing that we were engaging in “cruise-ship comparisonitus” (comparing critically one cruise product and experience to another), we put a stop to it!
 We decided that we just weren’t going to enjoy this cruise vacation, if we didn’t take this new experience for what it was – without comparing it to something else.

-It turned out that once we accepted and embraced this cruise, we fell in love with the ship design (it’s the Crown Princess which is one of my very favorite ships now, btw).
+It turned out that once we accepted and embraced this cruise, we fell in love with the ship design.
 I loved anytime dining.
 We enjoyed breakfast outdoors each day by the Terrace Pool with a view on the wake.
 And Crooners bar, don’t get me started!!